UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/developing/tests.rst

 Testing
 #######

-Here we will go over how we test and what our testing framework looks like at pyKLIP.
+Here we will go over how we test and what our testing infrastructure looks like at pyKLIP.

 All of our tests can be found in the ``tests`` directory.
 In the directory, each module or feature gets it's own test file, and inside every file each function is a different tests for the module/feature.

-The testing framework for pyKLIP can be broken down into the following steps:
+The testing workflow for pyKLIP can be broken down into the following steps:

 * Creating the tests
 * Documenting the tests
 * Running the tests
-* Adding the tests

 Creating Tests
 ==============